 More information can be found at http://manuals.playstation.net/document/ru/ps4/settings/nw_test.html.

-1. If port forwarding did not work for some reason, see the article 'What to do if port forwarding does not work?'
+1. If port forwarding did not work, see the article 'What to do if port forwarding does not work?'

 2. Connect to the command-line interface (CLI) of the router and execute commands: